tmarktaylor/phmutest/tests/md/printer.md

 printing to stdout
 ```

-## Should capture stdout here since there is a skip directive on the output block.
+## Should capture stdout here since there is a skip directive on the output block

 This block fails too.